luniehq/lunie/README.md

 ### Check Out Voyager

-Voyager requires Node.js >=9.4.0.
-If you have a different version of Node.js installed (e.g. node.js 10.0.0), you need to use `n` to install the correct version.
-The following command will install it alongside your current version of Node.js.
+Voyager requires Node.js `>=9.4.0`.
+If you have a different version of Node.js installed (e.g. Node.js `10.0.0`), you need to use `n` to install the correct version.
+The following command will use `n` to install it alongside your current version of Node.js.

 ```bash
 npm i -g n && n 9.4.0